-Philadelphia residents have a chance Saturday to turn in guns, no questions asked, in exchange for $100 worth of groceries.
-From 10 a.m. to 3 p.m., anyone who hands in a gun at one of two sites gets a $100 gift card from ShopRite.
-People who turn in more than one gun can get a maximum of two gift cards.
+Philadelphia residents were to have a chance Saturday to turn in guns, no questions asked, in exchange for $100 worth of groceries.
+From 10 a.m. to 3 p.m., anyone who handed in a gun at one of two sites was to get a $100 gift card from ShopRite.
+People who turned in more than one gun could get a maximum of two gift cards.
 The "Goods for Guns" swap, arranged by the community-action group Philadelphia Safety Net (PSN) with cooperation from the Police Department, ShopRite, other businesses, and State Sen. Anthony Hardy Williams (D., Phila.)

 November 2, 2011

 This story by Eagles beat writer Les Bowen originally appeared on the Daily News' Eagles blog, Eagletarian, at www.eagletarian.com .
 DeSean Jackson was sitting around playing video games, as he tells it, with a couple of longtime friends from California who live here now, when the subject of giving back to the community came up.
 The friends, Khalid Rahim and Tracy Jones, had an idea - why not select a worthy family and take them...